lengfc09/lengfc09.github.io/_posts/2020-07-20-Mathematics_and_statistics_for_FRM3.md

 **A7: The independent variables have no multicollinearity.**

-To say that the independent variables lack multicollinearity means that it is impossible to express one of the independent variables as a linear combination of the others.

 MRM allows the use of correlated explanatory variables.
 Collinearity occurs when the correlations among the X variables are large.
 As the correlation among these variables grows, it becomes difficult for regression to separate the partial effects of different variables.